Early Literacy Tips

 Encourage your newborn’s speech.
 As they “coo and gurgle,” talk back, repeating the sounds.

 Take turns holding a book and pointing at the pictures.
 Let your toddler turn the pages of a board book and respond to them when they point or react to the story.

 Play a rhyming game.
 Name a word and see if your child can name others that rhyme with it.

-Toddler - Ages 18 to 36 months.
+Toddler Storytime - Ages 18 to 36 months.
 Lively stories and movement activities support language development and introduce self-regulation skills.
+Playtime to follow.

-Preschool - Ages 3 to 5 years.
+Preschool Storytime- Ages 3 to 5 years.
 Stories, movement and creative activities inspire curiosity and learning through play.
-Sessions will be held outdoors unless it's raining.
+Craft time to follow.

 - Wednesdays @ 10:30 a.m. - Main Library Activity Room

 - Thursdays @ 10:30 a.m. - Evergreen Branch Activity Room

 Family Storytime in Mandarin and English - Ages 2 to 5 years.
 Enjoy stories, fingerplays, rhymes, and songs with world language storyteller Iwen Chiu in fun and interactive sessions in Chinese Mandarin and English.

 - Saturdays @ 10:30 a.m.. - Evergreen Branch Activity Room